Long hair

 Long hair is a hairstyle where the head hair is allowed to grow to a considerable length.
-Exactly what constitutes long hair can change from culture to culture, or even within cultures.
-For example, a woman with chin-length hair in some cultures may be said to have short hair, while a man with the same length of hair in some of the same cultures would be said to have long hair.
+Exactly what constitutes "long hair" can change from culture to culture, or even within cultures.
+For example, a woman with chin-length hair in some cultures may be said to have short hair, while a man would be said to have long hair.

-Males having short, cut hair are in many cultures viewed as being under society's control, such as while in the military or prison or as punishment for a crime.
 Long lustrous female hair is generally rated attractive by both men and women across cultures.
 The prevalence of trichophilia (hair partialism or fetishism) is 7% in the population, and very long hair is a common subject of devotion in this group.

 Biological significance

-Humans, horses, orangutans and lions are among the few species that may grow their head hair or manes very long.
+Humans, horses, orangutans, and lions are among the few species of mammals that may grow their head hair or manes very long.
 Humans are believed to have lost their fur 2.5–3 million years ago as hominids when transitioning from a forest habitat to the open savanna, as an effect of natural selection, since this development made it possible to run fast and hunt animals close to the equator without getting overheated.
-Head hair was an exception, which was a survival trait because it provides thermal insulation of the scalp from the sun, protects against ultraviolet radiation exposure (UV), and also provides cooling (when sweat evaporates from soaked hair).
+Head hair was an exception, which was a survival trait because it provides thermal insulation of the scalp from the sun, protects against ultraviolet radiation exposure (UV), and provides cooling (when sweat evaporates from soaked hair).
 The ability to grow straight hair has been observed among Homo sapiens sub-groups in less sunny regions further away from the equator.
-Relative to kinked Afro-textured hair, straight hair allows more UV light to pass to the scalp (which is essential for the production of vitamin D, that is important for bone development).
+Relative to kinked Afro-textured hair, straight hair allows more UV light to pass to the scalp (which is essential for the production of vitamin D, which is important for bone development).

-The ability to grow very long hair may be a result of sexual selection, since long and healthy hair is a sign of fertility.
-An evolutionary biology explanation for this attraction is that hair length and quality can act as a cue to youth and health, signifying a woman's reproductive potential.
-As hair grows slowly, long hair may reveal 2–3 years of a person's health status, nutrition, age and reproductive fitness.
+The ability to grow very long hair may be a result of sexual selection since long and healthy hair is a sign of fertility.
+An evolutionary biology explanation for this attraction is that hair length and quality may act as a cue to youth and health, signifying a woman's reproductive potential.
+As hair grows slowly, long hair may reveal 2–3 years of a person's health status, nutrition, age, and reproductive fitness.
 Malnutrition, and deficiencies in minerals and vitamins due to starvation, cause loss of hair or changes in hair color (e.g. dark hair turning reddish).